thewtex/thesis/tcd/tcd.rst

 Examination room protocol
 ===============================

-Transcranial Doppler was performed thus far on a 19 patients using a Multidop-L2 2.54g system made by DWL (Germany).
+TCD was performed thus far on a 19 patients using a Multidop-L2 2.54g system made by DWL (Germany).
 One hour of data is collected immediately following acquisition of the carotid ultrasound data for strain imaging.
-A pair of 2 MHz transducers are focused on the right and left middle cerebral arteries (MCA) at the transtemporal acoustic windows and secured with the Marc600 Transcranial Fixation System head unit.
+A pair of 2 MHz transducers are focused on the right and left MCA at the transtemporal acoustic windows and secured with the Marc600 Transcranial Fixation System head unit.
 The Doppler gate is placed at a depth of 30 to 67 mm depending on the size of the patient.